 Instructions

-- In the bowl of a food processor, combine spinach, toasted walnuts, garlic, salt, pepper, and cheese.
-Puree until smooth.
+- In the bowl of a food processor, combine the spinach, toasted walnuts, garlic, cheese, lemon zest, lemon juice, salt, and pepper.
+Pulse until finely chopped, scraping down the sides as needed.

-- With the food processor still running, slowly drizzle in the olive oil, scraping down the sides as needed, until the pesto has reached the desired consistency.
-Add more olive oil for a sauce, less for a spread.
+- With the food processor still running, slowly drizzle in the olive oil, scraping down the sides occasionally, until the pesto has reached the desired consistency.
+Add 1/4 cup (60 milliliters) olive oil for a spread or up to 2/3 cup (158 milliliters) for a light sauce.

 Pericles Konstas from Spartan Oil